Representativeness and Efficiency in Overidentified IV: Introduction

-EGMM inverts the moment-condition second moment matrix \citep{Hansen1982}, embedding a heterogeneity penalty that downweights instruments with high residual variance in the common-residual fit (Proposition~\ref{prop:egmm}).
-Crucially, this penalty amplifies the negative-weight problem documented for 2SLS by \citet{MogstadTorgovitskyWalters2021}.
-This heterogeneity also provides a natural compliance-type interpretation for the \citet{Hansen1982} $J$-statistic.
-Under maintained instrument validity, rejection of the overidentifying restrictions signals treatment effect heterogeneity across compliance types, not instrument invalidity (Proposition~\ref{prop:jtest}).
-As \citet{AndrewsChen2025} demonstrate, the $J$-statistic asymptotically characterizes the range of estimates achievable across weighting matrices at a given standard error relative to the efficient estimator.
+Efficient GMM (EGMM) inverts the second-moment matrix evaluated at the estimator's own pseudo-true value.
+This creates a heterogeneity penalty, where the implicit Wald weights depend on residual dispersion from the common-residual fit.
+In the diagonal specialization, this penalty downweights instruments with high residual variance in closed form (Corollary~\ref{cor:egmm_diag}).
+If the resulting outer Wald weights leave the simplex, the composite compliance-type weights can become negative.
+This connects the EGMM penalty mechanism directly to the negative-weight problem documented for 2SLS by \citet{MogstadTorgovitskyWalters2021}.

-The Tennessee STAR class-size experiment makes these consequences concrete, with Figure~\ref{fig:m1_late_landscape} illustrating the presence of substantial treatment effect heterogeneity.
-The instruments are individual schools with independent within-school randomization, yet the J-statistic rejects decisively ($p<0.001$; Table~\ref{tab:star_estimators}).
-Because instrument validity is guaranteed by design, this rejection points to differing Wald estimands across schools rather than invalid instruments.
-Each school shifts a distinct, non-overlapping set of compliers into small classes; thus, the rejection implies that these school-specific subpopulations experience varying average treatment effects, preventing any single parameter from satisfying all moment conditions simultaneously.
+The target object is a causally interpretable estimand defined as a weighted average of the $L$ Wald estimands using a pre-specified weight map, such as a surrogate that $L^2$-approximates a specific policy-relevant treatment effect (PRTE) proposed by \citet{HeckmanVytlacil2005}.
+While the researcher can choose a target-specific weighting matrix to achieve this, standard variance-adaptive weighting maps, such as two-step GMM (TSGMM) and continuously updating GMM (CUE), adapt to the common residual structure and may fail to recover the intended target.

-This heterogeneity makes the choice of weighting matrix consequential for the estimand itself, not just for precision.
-EGMM and 2SLS yield estimates of 6.55 and 8.84, respectively, for the effect of small classes (Table~\ref{tab:star_estimators}).
-This gap reflects fundamentally different estimands: 2SLS weights compliance types by their first-stage contributions, while EGMM embeds a heterogeneity penalty that downweights schools whose Wald estimands diverge from the common-residual fit (Proposition~\ref{prop:egmm}); the two estimators target distinct points along the interval of achievable estimates characterized by \citet{AndrewsChen2025}, recovering treatment effects for different weighted averages of compliance-type-specific effects.
+Under maintained instrument validity, the heterogeneity also gives the Hansen \citeyearpar{Hansen1982} $J$-statistic a compliance-type diagnostic interpretation: rejection of the overidentifying restrictions is evidence against equality of the instrument-specific Wald estimands, not by itself evidence of instrument invalidity (Proposition~\ref{prop:jtest}).
+As \citet{AndrewsChen2025} show, under local misspecification the $J$-statistic asymptotically characterizes the range of estimates achievable across weighting matrices at a given standard error relative to EGMM.
+In the applications the heterogeneity is fixed rather than local; we compute GMM standard errors from the corresponding misspecification-robust variances.